tomahawkins/ivory-backend-acl2/README.md

   and all function calls become tail-calls.
   This CPS IR provides the following continuation types:  Halt, Call, Return, Let, If, and Assert.
   In addition, this IR also provides for explicit stack operations (Push, Pop).

+# Assertion Verification Performance

+- mavlinkSendWithWriter: 5 of 7

 # Ivory Language Coverage